cal-itp/data-infra/docs/analytics_tools/saving_code.md

 1. Type `git log` to see that the merge commit was created.

 (resolve-merge-conflicts)
-### Options to Resolve Merge Conflicts
+### Options for Resolving Merge Conflicts
-If your merge conflicts are within a single notebook that only you are working on it can be relatively easy to resolve them using the Git command line instructions:
+If you discover merge conflicts and they are within a single notebook that only you are working on it can be relatively easy to resolve them using the Git command line instructions:
 * From the command line, run `git merge main`.
 This should show you the conflict.
 * From here, there are two options depending on what version of the notebooks you'd like to keep.
   * To keep the version on your branch, run:
 `git checkout --ours path/to/notebook.ipynb`
   * To keep the remote version, run:
 `git checkout --theirs path/to/notebook.ipynb`
-* From here, just add the file and commit with a message as you normally would and the conflict should be fixed in your Pull Request
+* From here, just add the file and commit with a message as you normally would and the conflict should be fixed in your Pull Request.

 ### Helpful Hints